Citroen C3 Aircross review

 The side profile is dominated by the 'floating' roof, which can be enhanced further through the choice of a contrast colour and, as part of a colour 'pack', a different shade of roof bars.
 This pack also brings graphics for the C-pillar, which is blacked out otherwise.

 This appetite for personalisation should be satisfied by the colour options.
-There are eight body colours available, along with four of those aforementioned 'colour packs' and three contrasting shades for the roof.
+There are eight body colours available, along with four of those aforementioned 'colour packs' and two contrasting shades for the roof.

-Feel models get 16-inch alloys, C-Series editions offer gloss black wheels, and range-topping Flair steps this up again, to diamond-cut 17-inchers.
+Feel models get 16-inch alloys, C-Series, Origins and Rip Curl editions offer gloss black wheels, while range-topping Flair steps this up again, to diamond-cut 17-inchers.

 Inside, there are some cues from the C3, but the overall feel is of a more mature product.
-The standard mix of cloth and hard grey plastic isn't particularly sophisticated, but the optional 'Metropolitan Grey' and 'Hype Colorado' ambiance packs (available on Flair editions) give a softer-touch fabric to the main panel of the dashboard.
+The standard mix of cloth and hard grey plastic isn't particularly sophisticated, but the ambiance packs (available on Flair editions) give a softer-touch fabric to the main panel of the dashboard.
 In this respect, the C3 Aircross is every bit a match for the likes of the Renault Captur and Nissan Juke.

 The rest of the package is about par for the course in the class, though, with hard, scratchy plastics never too far away from your touch.
 At least the front seats offering something different; they're part of Citroen's 'Advanced Comfort' approach, so they're wider and a bit more cushioned than you'll normally find.
 They remain surprisingly supportive on twistier roads, too.